The intestinal flora - Why is it so important?

 • laxatives, X-rays, chemotherapy

-An imbalance of the intestinal flora can result in disorders such as:
+An imbalance in the gut flora can manifest as symptoms such as:

 • fatigue